 The Australian government’s First Home Owners Grant (FHOG) and other benefits are available for permanent residents!

-Please refer to your state governments first home buyer website for information about which benefits you may be eligible for.
+Please refer to your state governments relevant first home buyer website for information about the benefits you may be eligible for.

 Does it matter which immigration visa I have?

 All of the below visa types are acceptable for home loans!
 This is because they are assessed by Australian lenders in the same way that permanent residents are:

 - Skilled – Sponsored (Migrant) Visa (Subclass 176)